 I have also become the Chair of the local Safer Neighbourhood ward panel and sit on the Borough Safer Neighbourhood Board representing Neighbourhood Watch.
 It has been a very rewarding experience over the past 18 months that has resulted in a safer and more engaged community.”

-Cheryl details her project in Neighbourhood Watch Inspiration, the good practice guide for Watch coordinators, which can be accessed here.
+Cheryl details her project in Neighbourhood Watch Case Studies which can be accessed here.